 Hate the CPA Exam?
 I Did Too.

-Do you ever feel like no one close to you “gets” how hard it is to study for the CPA Exam?
+Do you ever feel like no one close to you “gets” how hard it is to study for the CPA Exam and balance all of life's other demands?

 Have you ever dreaded telling a boss/spouse/father/nosy co-worker that you failed yet again?